Point

 time with shorebirds and hawks.
 We've seen King

-Swan on this outing.
+Rail on this outing.
 And chances are good that something odd -- like

 a Ruff or a Western Tanager (Bryan has seen both at Pt.
 Pelee) -- will